 OE 2015: Place and Revolution

 What is the role of artists in defining place and creating change in the world?
 Open Engagement 2015 features keynote presenters Rick Lowe and Emily Jacir and focuses on the theme of Place and Revolution.
-The 2015 conference is co-presented by A Blade of Grass, the School of Art and the College of Fine Arts at Carnegie Mellon University, the Carnegie Museum of Art, the Frank-Ratchye STUDIO for Creative Inquiry, and the Heinz Endowments.
+The 2015 conference is co-presented by A Blade of Grass, the School of Art and the College of Fine Arts at Carnegie Mellon University, the Carnegie Museum of Art, the Frank-Ratchye STUDIO for Creative Inquiry, the Pittsburgh Foundation, and the Heinz Endowments.
 Open Engagement is a free conference that will take place April 17-19, 2015.
 Learn more.